May 21, 2020

-Sleep Apnea is a sleep disorder that affects over 25 million people in America alone and almost a billion people worldwide.
-It occurs in both sexes and all age groups, and it commonly goes undiagnosed.
+Sleep apnea is a sleep disorder that affects over 25 million people in America alone and almost a billion people worldwide.
+It occurs in all sexes and all age groups, and it commonly goes undiagnosed.
 In fact, more than 80% of patients with sleep apnea don’t even know they have it.

 Let’s get into the specifics.
 This disorder shows up, primarily, in two forms: Obstructive Sleep Apnea (OSA) and Central Sleep Apnea (CSA).

 OSA is by far the more common of the two.
 It occurs when the muscles in the back of your throat fail to keep your breathing airway open, resulting in either a partial or complete blockage in your airway.
 Essentially, you stop breathing periodically throughout the night!
 This, in turn, signals your brain to partially wake up in order to tell your body that you need to breathe, because, you know, you need to breathe to stay alive.

 This can cause you to wake up as many as 500 times each and every night, depending on the severity of your OSA.